KDE/digikam-doc/asset_management/organize_find.rst

 Tagging and Keyword Assignment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Tags are a hierarchical labeling system that you create as you add to it.
 The important thing to do is to create a system that suits your needs and habits.
 Are you a (semi)professional who wants to sell photographs to agencies, do you want to publish on a web gallery, or are you just the occasional amateur managing the visual family memory?
 For all these different use cases you want to design a tag structure that is adapted to it.
-If you configure it so, digiKam will write the whole hierarchy into XMP fields so that they can be used by your photographic agency using a different application of to automatically create title and caption for web exports.
+If you configure it so, digiKam will write the whole hierarchy into XMP fields so that they can be used by your photographic agency using a different application of to automatically create **Title** and **Caption** for web exports.
 In any case it will serve you well to quickly find a specific picture again.

 .. figure:: images/dam_assign_tags.webp
     :alt: